ortus-docs/coldbox-docs/recipes/coldbox_exception_handling.md

 };
 ```

-ColdBox will place the path to the requested page as a **private** request collection variable called `missingTemplate`, which you can parse and route or just use.
+ColdBox will place the path to the requested page as a request collection variable called `missingTemplate`, which you can parse and route or just use.

 ```js
 function missingTemplate(event,rc,prc){